cwszz/XPR/README.md

 - Download Our Dataset Here: [link](https://drive.google.com/file/d/1UEHqQhVj1V4mwKqs5iNdOxvRKurLUfoF/view?usp=sharing)

 - Unzip our dataset and move dataset into data folder.
 (Make sure the path in bash file is the path of dataset)

+### Checkpoint

+Before using XPR, please process the checkpoint by following the steps below.

+- Download Our Checkpoint Here: [link](https://huggingface.co/cwszz/XPR)

+- Get our checkpoint files and move the files in repo into model folder.

 ### Train XPR
 <!-- Download XLMR checkpoint from Huggingface page: [link](https://huggingface.co/xlm-roberta-base). -->